visualpartnership/visualpartnership.github.io/content/post/use-snap-to-install-the-hugo-edge-version-on-fedora-and-ubuntu.md

 date: 2018-10-26T12:59:51-05:00
 publishdate: 2018-10-26
 lastmod: 2018-10-26
-draft: false
+draft: true
 aliases:
   - /use-snap-to-install-the-hugo-edge-version-on-fedora/
 tags: ["hugo", "snap", "fedora", "ubuntu"]
 ---

 If you are using the Fedora or Ubuntu Linux distributions -- I'm currently on Fedora 28 -- and would like to [help test the latest development version of Hugo](https://discourse.gohugo.io/t/help-test-upcoming-hugo-0-50/14880), or if you just want to be on the bleeding-edge of things, this post is for you.

 ## Fedora-only steps